Chan-man00/fogeye/README.md

 ### Image trigger
 In order to get exactly paired images from both cameras that are captured at the same time, it is necessary to introduce a common trigger.
 Prior stewards of this project used a lightweight Arduino board for this task.
 Any Arduino board should be capable of sending this trigger, but an [Adafruit Feather 32u4 Radio](https://learn.adafruit.com/adafruit-feather-32u4-radio-with-rfm69hcw-module) was used that was available from an earlier project.
 The board was connected to both cameras and sends a trigger signal to both cameras at the same time.
 The cameras are programmed to capture an image when they receive the trigger signal. [read_external_trigger](https://github.com/Chan-man00/fogeye/blob/main/openmv/read_external_trigger.py)

+For more on the arduino setup go [here](https://github.com/Chan-man00/fogeye/blob/main/misc/arduino_info)

 </p>

 <p align="center">